 1. Retrace the Path of an Old Expedition

 Tsavo East goes by many names.
 It is called the Nyika, which means thorn country.
 It is also known as the Nyiri desert or the Taru desert.
-However many its names, each alludes to Tsavo East National Park’s burnt, dry and dusty nature as it basks in the African sun a substantial part of the year.
+In spite of its many names, each alludes to Tsavo East National Park’s burnt, dry and dusty nature as it basks in the African sun for a substantial part of the year.
 Then suddenly, almost overnight, the rains transform the park into a paradise of convolvulus flowers that burst out white and purple, the grass seed germinates, and the bushes are suddenly green.

 2. Find Out Why the Old Hated it and the New Love It

 Early explorers hated Tsavo East National Park for the very reason that makes it an attraction today – the game.
 The German missionary Rebmann, even made an entry in his diary on May 11, 1848, thus:

 …full of wild beasts, such as Rhinoceros, Buffaloes and Elephants.